Sheuly/Personal_Task_Manager/README.md

 - Shift + F5: Stop Debugging

 ## 10. DSL
-DSL stands for Domain Specific Language.
-It's a programming language dedicated to a particular problem domain, a particular problem representation technique, and a particular solution technique.
-DSLs provide a concise and expressive way to solve problems within a specific domain, making it easier for domain understand, communicate ideas and solutions effectively.

 Below is a sample DSL code for my project application.
-Although it does not contribute my project still I decided to learn and implement it in my problem so that I can observe the change and benefits it can provide with.
+Although it does not contribute to my project still I decided to learn and implement it in my problem context so that I can observe the change and benefits it can provide with.
+I understood that it can provide provide a concise and expressive way to solve problems within a specific domain, making it easier for domain understand, communicate ideas and solutions effectively.
+This can be very helpful while working with large problems.

 My sample DSL is provided with [this](https://github.com/Sheuly/Personal_Task_Manager/blob/main/src/DSL_sample.py) link.

-## 11.
+## 11. Functional Programming
+My project is covered with all the functional aspects mentioned.
+- Side effect free functions: All of my codes are well side effect free and can be implimented and also extended.
+[Link](https://github.com/Sheuly/Personal_Task_Manager/blob/main/TASK_Folder/11.%20FunctionalProgramming/SideEffectFree.JPG) is provided
+- Use of Higher oder function: The project uses significant but not that of higher ordered.
+This project designed in [proposal](https://github.com/Sheuly/Personal_Task_Manager/blob/main/Project_Proposal.pdf) is big and yet to impliment some significant functions.
+- functions as parameters and return values: My functiones are used for passing as parameters.
+The tasks are invoked functions and passed to the listbox.
+The corresponding [link](https://github.com/Sheuly/Personal_Task_Manager/blob/main/TASK_Folder/11.%20FunctionalProgramming/SideEffectFree.JPG) is provided.